wrn/clj-cc/README.md

 -------------------------
 clj-cc.core/last
-([coll])
+([s])

   Like the original 'clojure.core/last'.
-However, it will be much more efficient on vectors, so we don't need to choose between 'last' and 'peek'.
+However, it will be much more efficient on vectors and Java arrays, so we don't need to choose between 'last' and 'peek'.

 -------------------------
 clj-cc.core/append